mfansler/stringfish/README.md

 packages (see the `qs` package for an example).

-Below is a detailed `Rcpp` script example that creates a function to altnerate upper and lower case of strings.
+Below is a detailed `Rcpp` script example that creates a function to alternate upper and lower case of strings.

 ``` c
 // [[Rcpp::plugins(cpp11)]]